-Christopher F. Corrado (54) has served as the Chief Information Officer since September 2013 and the Head of Technology and Data Services since February 2014.
+Christopher F. Corrado (55) has served as the Chief Information Officer since September 2013.
 Prior to joining MSCI, Mr. Corrado was a Managing Director and Head of Platform Services at UBS AG where he oversaw technical infrastructure, global production services, application platform services and IT services.
-Between 2003 and 2012 he held Chief Information Officer and Chief Technology Officer positions at Asurion, LLC, a technology insurance company, eBay Inc. and AT&T Wireless Inc.
+From 2003 to 2012 he held Chief Information Officer and Chief Technology Officer positions at Asurion, LLC, a technology insurance company, eBay Inc. and AT&T Wireless Inc. Mr. Corrado earned a Bachelor of Science in management information systems, math and business administration from the State University of New York at Albany.